 On October 28, 2015, the District and the Developer entered into a Funding and Reimbursement Agreement whereby the Developer agreed to provide funding for operations and maintenance expenses of the District as needed up to \$100,000 per year but not more than \$500,000 total and the District agreed to reimburse the Developer for such advances, along with interest at 8% per annum.
 These funds shall be loaned to the District in one or a series of installments and shall be available to the District through December 31, 2020.
 This Agreement evidences the District's intent to repay the Developer for advances, however this Agreement shall not constitute a debt or indebtedness by the District within the meaning of any constitutional or statutory provision, nor shall it constitute a multi- fiscal year financial obligation.
 Repayment of advances is subject to annual appropriations by the District.
-At December 31, 2020, the outstanding balance consisted of unpaid interest in the amount of \$22,249
+During 2022, the balance was repaid in full.